What are Ovarian Cysts?

 Laparoscopic surgery offers several advantages over traditional open surgery:

-• Preservation of Ovarian Function: Healthy ovarian tissue is retained, which is crucial for women concerned about fertility.
+- Preservation of Ovarian Function: Healthy ovarian tissue is retained, which is crucial for women considering retaining their fertility.

-• Minimally Invasive Approach: Small incisions reduce visible scarring and promote faster healing.
+- Minimally Invasive Approach: Small incisions decrease the chances of visible scarring and promote faster healing.

-• Improved Diagnostic Accuracy: Direct visualization of the ovaries and surrounding structures ensures precise treatment.
+- Improved Diagnostic Accuracy: Direct visualisation of the ovaries and surrounding structures ensures exact treatment.

 Recovery and Aftercare